LQR-CBF-RRT*: Safe and Optimal Motion Planning: Experimental Results

 In this section, we illustrate our framework on two different systems.
 All experiments have the same workspace configuration, with initial state $x_{\mathrm{init}} = [2,2]$ and the goal state $x_{\mathrm{goal}}=[30,24]$.
-We consider obstacles to be circular in a 2-dimensional workspace.
-The environment contains seven obstacles with positions: $[7,12],[46,10],[25,10],[15,5],[15,15],[37,7],[37,23]$.
-The simulations are performed on a MacBook Pro with an Apple Silicon M1 Pro CPU and 16GB of RAM.
-Our software is available~\footnote{\url{https://github.com/mingyucai/LQR_CBF_rrtStar}}.
+We consider obstacles to be circular and the simulations are performed on a MacBook Pro with an M1 Pro CPU.
+The code is available at ~\footnote{\url{https://github.com/mingyucai/LQR_CBF_rrtStar}}.